d-corsi/Franka-DDQN/README.md

 ## Acknowledgments

-I have to thank the IT department and the Altair robotics lab for making the robot available to me.
+I have to thank the IT department of UNIVR and the Altair robotics lab for making the robot available to me.